How to clean your composite deck: step-by-step guide

 Millboard Cleaning Guide: Keeping It Pristine

-Millboard is a different animal – it's more plastic than wood fibre.
+Millboard is a unique material, more plastic-like than wood fibre.
 The non-porous surface also means spills sit on top rather than penetrate, which makes cleaning easier but can be slick when wet.

 Regular Care:

-Clean monthly with a good scrub using warm, soapy water and a stiff-bristled brush.
+• Clean monthly with a thorough scrub using warm, soapy water and a stiff-bristled brush.

 Specific Stains:

-Mould or algae: 50 ml bleach to a bucket of water.
-Use, wait 10 minutes, scrub, rinse.
+• Mould or algae: 50 ml bleach to a bucket of water.
+Use it, wait 10 minutes, scrub, and rinse.
 Millboard handles bleach well.

 Common Mistakes That'll Wreck Your Composite Deck